YuYu Hakusho (1992 TV series)

-YuYu Hakusho (幽☆遊☆白書, Yū Yū Hakusho), also known as Yu Yu Hakusho: Ghost Files, is a Japanese anime television series based on Yoshihiro Togashi's manga series of the same name and produced by Studio Pierrot.
+YuYu Hakusho (幽☆遊☆白書, Yū Yū Hakusho), also known as Yu Yu Hakusho: Ghost Files, is a Japanese anime television series based on Yoshihiro Togashi's manga series YuYu Hakusho and produced by Studio Pierrot.
 Covering the entire storyline of the manga, the series follows the adventures of Yusuke Urameshi who after dying in a car accident and after encountering Botan is now tasked to complete tasks from the Spiritual World in order to return to his world as well as fighting supernatural threats.

-The series aired on Fuji Television and its affiliates from October 1992 to January 1995 resulting in two movies, an OVA compilation series, video games, toys and other merchandise.
+The series aired on Fuji Television and its affiliates from October 1992 to January 1995, and spawned two films, several OVAs, two drama albums, and multiple video games, toys and other merchandise.
+Two OVAs commemorating the anime's 25th anniversary were released in October 2018.

-A sequel OVA, covering the last two chapters of the manga and made in commemoration of the anime series' 25th anniversary, titled both Two Shots and All or Nothing respectively were released on October 26, 2018.
+YuYu Hakusho is considered to be one of the best anime series of all time.